dotnet/designs/accepted/2021/install-location-per-architecture.md

 should also write the product location to the arch-less location file `install_location`.
 This is needed for downlevel applications to correctly find the product.

+*Note: Installers will overwrite the `install_location` file to make the installed product work as expected.
+Custom modification will be discarded in that case.*

 For example this should be present on macOS arm64 systems if both x64 and arm64 products are installed.